 Why it matters: the computer programmer

-I’m often asked what’s the most important language to learn when becoming a computer programmer.
+I’m often asked the most important language to learn when becoming a computer programmer.

 That’s not what most people expect.

-The fact is that even a job dealing primarily with computers still deals extensively with the people who use them.
-Be it the designers, the users, the repair people, the other programmers or managers on the team, it’s all communication, and it’s all an opportunity for you to present yourself as a literate professional.
+Even a job dealing primarily with computers still deals extensively with the people who use them.
+Be it the designers, the users, the repair people, or the other programmers or managers on the team, success is about communication, and it’s all an opportunity for you to present yourself as a literate professional.

 Or as something else.

-It may not be fair, but it is real.
-You can object, you can insist that it shouldn’t matter, but it does.
+It may not be fair, but it is true.
+You can object.
+You can insist that it shouldn’t matter — but it does.